gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Lava can currently be placed on soul soil, and adjacent to blue ice without creating a basalt.
 This will be an unobtainable block configuration in future versions.

 **20w07a**
 - Currently, if a piglin enters the overworld, it becomes a zombified piglin.
-This conversion has a rare chance for the entity to become an adult zombified pigling jockey, which will not be obtainable in future versions.
+This conversion has a rare chance for the entity to become an adult zombified piglin jockey, which will not be obtainable in future versions.
 - Currently piglins and hoglins that are within 16 blocks of a player do not despawn.
 This allows for persistence required 1b piglins and hoglins without names, which are normally not obtainable.
 - Piglins that are holding a crossbow will drop their crossbow to pick up golden items.
 Normally a piglin needs to be holding a weapon, thus allowing for discontinued piglin variants.
 - Baby piglins can currently pick up both soul torches and soul lanterns, however piglins are supposed to be afraid of soul items.
 In future versions, baby piglins will not be able to pick up soul items.
-Baby piglins can currently pick up leather, and in future versions baby piglins will also no longer be allowed to pick up leather.
+- Baby piglins can currently pick up leather, and in future versions baby piglins will also no longer be allowed to pick up leather.

 **20w09a**
 - Crimson and warped signs are now obtainable through crafting.
 These signs can be placed within the fuel slot of furnaces, which will not be possible in future versions.